idanshal/sb-todo-app-tdp/README.md

 - Verify the application compiles and runs successfully
   - View logs in the console ![app start logs](course_data/images/app_start_logs.png)
     - Note that application server (Tomcat) starts on port 8080
+- Rename application.properties to application.yml & clear the file contents.
 - Review application.yml and set the port to 8081.
 Restart the application and verify it starts on port 8081
 ```yaml
 server: